 Mr. Yatani does not see the tax hike as a problem, but as more of a solution.
 He explained that gambling has become a major issue.
 He pointed out that the act of wagering is extremely addictive, and that the new tax would be a step toward curbing numbers.

 This isn’t the first time that a 20% tax rate has been proposed.
 In 2019 the policy was passed, though did not stay in place for very long.
-At the time, Kenyan betting operators lobbied against the change and successfully had it removed in 2020.
+At the time, Kenyan betting sites lobbied against the change and successfully had it removed in 2020.
 Bumping up the number now would be returning to what had already occurred in 2019.

 It should also be remembered that the treasury attempted a similar move in 2021.
 Perhaps this will be the year that the policy is once again reinstated.
 According to Yatani, it is high time that something was done to combat problem gambling.